Clemapfel/jluna/docs/manual.md

 This function has the signature `(Int64, Int64) -> Int64`.

-Always manually specify the trailing return type of a lambda using `->`, never use `auto` for either the lambdas return- or any of the argument-types when interfacing with jluna.
+When interfacing with jluna, we should always manually specify the trailing return type of a lambda using `->`.
+We should never use `auto`, either for the lambdas return- or any of the argument-types.

 To make this function available to Julia, we use `as_julia_function`.
 + the argument of `as_julia_function` is a lambda or `std::function` object